-For those intending to commence study at the University of Otago in 2022, recipients of specific sporting or cultural awards have an entitlement to this scholarship, subject to their meeting the general eligibility requirements and obtaining entrance to the University.
+For those intending to commence study at the University of Otago after completing secondary school, recipients of specific sporting or cultural awards have an entitlement to this scholarship, subject to their meeting the general eligibility requirements and obtaining entrance to the University.
 The standard value and tenure conditions will apply.

 The qualifying awards that permit automatic award of the Performance Entrance Scholarship are as follows: